paulirish/dotfiles/README.md

 * tab all the livelong day.

 ### [.gitconfig](./gitconfig)
+* err'body gotta have their aliases.
+I'm no different.

 ### Moving around in folders (`z`, `...`, `cdf`)
 `z` helps you jump around to whatever folder.
 It uses actual real magic to determine where you should jump to.
 Seperately there's some `...` aliases to shorten `cd ../..` and `..`, `....` etc. Then, if you have a folder open in Finder, `cdf` will bring you to it.